 In addition to discussing your preparation with Dean Vassilev, you will need to:

-- Submit a Re-applicant Health Careers Advising Dossier (HCAD) on time.
-The re-applicant HCAD describes new substantive experience, coursework, MCAT or other standardized test scores as applicable.
-The first half of the Re-Applicannt HCAD 2014 invites you to reflect on your experience since your previous applicatoin(s).
+- a Re-Applicant HCAD describing new substantive experience and/or coursework, and/or MCAT or other standardized test scores.
+The Dossier describes new substantive experience, coursework, MCAT or other standardized test scores as applicable.
+The first half of the Re-Applicant HCAD 2021- 2022 invites you to reflect on your experience since your previous applicatoin(s).
 The second half enables you to integrate these reflections into a new personal statement and list of activities for your re-application.
-You may download the Re-Applicant HCAD from our web site here.
+You may download the Re-Applicant HCAD 2021-2022 here.

-- Send a formal photo of yourself (E-mail jpeg with your name as the title to email@example.com)
+- A formal photo of yourself (e-mail jpeg with your name as the title)

 Upon completion of your AMCAS or other application service, please submit the following:

-- A processed hard copy of your AMCAS application (or other common application), with the processing date clearly noted.
+- Your Processed (a.k.a.
+Verified) AMCAS or other primary application with the processing date clearly noted.
 Do not submit your hard copy to our office until your application has been processed.

-NOTE: Re-applicants who have been away from Brown for three years or more are not eligible for the committee letter since much of their professional and/or academic experience supersedes their years at Brown University.
-Re-applicants are eligible for the Committee Letter a maximum of three times within three years of graduating from Brown University.
+NOTE: Re-applicants who have been away from Brown for three years or more are not eligible for the committee letter because much of their professional and/or academic experience supersedes their years at Brown University.
+Brown candidates for admission to medical or other health profession schools are eligible for the Committee Letter a maximum of three times within three years of graduating from Brown University.